bedrockio/model/README.md

 as a `ref` for type `ObjectId`. `errorOnReference` may also be simply `true`, which will error on any foreign references of any kind.

+`only` may be passed instead of `except`, which will only error when the document is referenced by referenced by specific models.

 #### Restoring Deleted Documents

 Models that have delete hooks defined on them will keep a reference of the